NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 #### Targets

 A test suite may test one or more devices.
 A default target may be set for the test and/or specified for each operation (see below).
 The operation's target, if specified, overwrites the test target.
+Since version 4.3 defining a target is not required (as **scan** operation does not require it).
+If set, the address may not be specified, as the new **scan-for** command may bind the target with an advertising device based on defined filters.

 #### Operation expected result